getartistry/artistry/wp-content/plugins/ocean-extra/readme.txt

 3. Custom CSS.

 == Changelog ==

+= 1.4.9 =
+-Added: OceanWP News & Updates widget in the WordPress dashboard so you can see the latest news of the theme.
+-Tweak: Licenses tab moved to an admin panel, more easier to access, Theme Panel > Licenses.
+-Fixed: Color picker that close on Safari browser.
+-Fixed: $hashtag and $blocked_users user variables not defined for the Instagram widget.
+-Fixed: Mini cart issue on the Cart and Checkout page if the woo cart icon shortcode is used.

 = 1.4.8 =
 -Added: Switch button to easily check or un-check every script for the Scripts & Styles page.